PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/sizing-gui-components/+page.md

 ## Sizing children
 It's not only `Space` children that can grab some shares of the remaining available space; any child component used in `Rows` and `Columns` can grab some of the remaining available space.
 But it's only the `Space` children that grabs it by default, and by default they grab equally much of it.
 But all this can be changed with the configuration method `.size()` on the children.
 Let's go through how this works in detail.

-First, let us ignore the `Space` children, and instead focus on all other children, such as `Text` and `Button`.
+First, let us ignore the `Space` children, and instead focus on all other children, such as `Text` and `Button` components.

 By default, all children in `Rows` will be just tall enough to surround their content.
 If you want them to also grab some of the remaining available space, you can call the method `.size()` on the child, and pass it a number indicating how many shares of the remaining available space it should also occupy.